The Florida Liberty Bell replica

 Fearing it might quietly ease into obscurity, Commissioner of Agriculture Nathan Mayo suggested the erection of a concrete stand for the bell in R.A.
 Gray Park, on the south side of the Capitol.
-By this time, other capital cities had learned an undeniable fact about bells; they beg to be rung.
-It’s their one job, and humans want to help them do their job.
+By this time, other capital cities had learned an undeniable fact about bells — they beg to be rung.
+It’s their one job.
+And people want to help them do their job.
 Mayo pragmatically suggested the clapper be wired down to prevent “mischievous boys” from ringing it.

 Government moving at the pace of government, it would take another five years for the bell to find a permanent location.
 On October 30th, 1957, the state awarded a $5,977 contract to the Winchester Construction Company of Tallahassee to build a decorative concrete housing for the state’s Liberty Bell in Waller Park, between the Capitol and Supreme Court Building.

 Winchester’s design seemed to solve several of the challenges faced by other states.
 The bell’s height would deter mischevious boys and curious tourists from ringing it.
 But with a rope and a ladder, it could easily toll on official occasions.
 And the raised display allowed the bell to peal out at full volume, reverberating for miles without deafening its ringers.